pgorzelany/SwiftConfiguration/README.md

 ## Installation

-Just copy the SwiftConfigurationGenerator.swift file to your project.
+Just copy the <a href="./SwiftConfigurationGenerator.swift" download>SwiftConfigurationGenerator</a> file into your project structure.
 Since this is a build phase script there is currently no support for Cocoapods/Carthage/SwiftPM.

 ## Project setup